TabPFN Extensions for Interpretable Geotechnical Modelling: Classification Problem: Embedding-Based Similarity Analysis

 Figure~\ref{fig:embedding_heatmap} shows the cosine-similarity matrix between test embeddings (columns, No.\ 1--16) and training embeddings (rows, No.\ 1--16), ordered by soil class (Clay first, then Sand) and ascending $N$-value within each class, consistent with the sample numbering in Table~\ref{tab:rtri_data}.

-The block-diagonal structure in Figure~\ref{fig:embedding_heatmap} clearly demonstrates that Clay samples cluster together and Sand samples cluster together in the learned embedding space, confirming that TabPFN has captured the Clay--Sand distinction in its internal representation even without explicit soil-type label supervision at the embedding level.
+The block-diagonal structure in Figure~\ref{fig:embedding_heatmap} indicates that Clay and Sand samples are grouped in the embedding space for this constructed dataset.
+We interpret this as label-consistent grouping in a controlled illustrative case.

 A noteworthy exception is Test sample No.\,8 (the first Sand test sample; $N = 14$, $V_\mathrm{s} = 193$\,m/s), whose column in the heatmap exhibits a conspicuously lower cosine similarity with the training Sand block compared to other Sand test samples, producing near-neutral values across both soil-class blocks.
 Test No.\,8 falls at $N = 14$, entirely outside the range of Sand training data ($N \geq 29$), and its $(N, V_\mathrm{s})$ coordinates overlap with the Clay training distribution.
 The model thus lacks a clear analogy in its training context for this sample, and the embedding-level ambiguity is a direct reflection of that geometric uncertainty.
-Importantly, this ambiguity is not visible in the predicted probability surface (Figure~\ref{fig:proba_heatmap}): Test No.\,8 receives a similarly high $P(\text{Sand})$ as other Sand test samples, and the classification difficulty goes undetected from the probability output alone.
-It is only through the cosine-similarity heatmap in Figure~\ref{fig:embedding_heatmap} that the model's internal uncertainty about this boundary sample becomes quantitatively apparent---illustrating the diagnostic value of embedding analysis as a complement to probability-based classification.
+This ambiguity is only partly visible from the predicted probability: Test No.\,8 is still classified correctly, but its predictive entropy is elevated relative to the other test samples.
+The cosine-similarity heatmap provides a complementary diagnostic by showing that the sample has weaker affinity to the Sand training block than the other Sand test samples.

-From a geotechnical engineering perspective, this embedding analysis offers practical capabilities beyond classification accuracy alone.
-The cosine-similarity matrix serves as a quantitative measure of how well a new borehole sample is ``covered'' by the training data: samples with uniformly low similarity across all training samples may represent out-of-distribution conditions that warrant additional field investigation before decisions are made.
-The analysis can also identify anomalous samples---those whose embedding profile is inconsistent with any established cluster---and assess the representativeness of a candidate training dataset before field measurements are finalised.
-In data-scarce geotechnical practice, where training sets frequently consist of only tens of samples, such a built-in coverage diagnostic is of direct operational value.
+The cosine-similarity matrix provides a quantitative summary of how similar each test sample is to the training samples in this controlled illustrative case.
+Whether the diagnostic transfers to realistic data with transformation uncertainty and class overlap is left to future work.

 This example demonstrates how TabPFN embeddings can provide additional interpretability beyond classification accuracy by revealing the internal structure of the dataset---offering a data-driven analogue to the similarity-based site characterisation methods established in the geotechnical literature~\citep{Sharma2022, Sharma2023}.
 These results suggest that embedding representations derived from foundation models may serve as a quantitative basis for inter-site similarity assessment, complementing conventional index-based approaches in geotechnical practice.